Danone’s secret weapon for agile decision-making: Wargaming

 How to develop more impactful product sustainability claims and on-pack messaging

 Given today’s increasingly green-washed competitive landscape, it’s difficult to stand out, remain relevant, and drive consideration and conversion at the same time.
-Optimizing sustainability product communications is one way to help your brand achieve these simultaneous goals.
+Optimizing product sustainability communications is one way to help your brand achieve these simultaneous goals.

 There is also an inherent conflict many marketers face when developing sustainability-related messaging: Sustainable products and services primarily benefit society in the long-term, rather than individual consumers in the short term.